Neural Causal Graph Collaborative Filtering: Experiments

 \subsubsection{Parameter Settings}

-We implement our CNGCF using Pytorch.
+We implement our NCGCF~\footnote{\url{https://github.com/Chrystalii/CNGCF}} using Pytorch.
 The latent embedding sizes of neural networks for all neural-based methods are fixed as $d=64$.
-The in-dimension and out-dimension of the graph convolutional layer in CNGCF, NGCF, VGAE, GC-MC and LightGCN is set as $32$ and $64$, respectively for graph learning.
+The in-dimension and out-dimension of the graph convolutional layer in NCGCF, NGCF, VGAE, GC-MC and LightGCN is set as $32$ and $64$, respectively for graph learning.
 We apply a dropout layer on top of the graph convolutional layer to prevent model overfitting for all GCN-based methods.
 The Adam optimizer is applied to all methods for model optimization, where the batch size is fixed as 1024.
 The hyper-parameters of all methods are chosen by the grid search, including the learning rate $l_r$ in $\{0.0001,0.0005,0.001,0.005\}$, $L_2$ norm regularization in $\left\{10^{-5}, 10^{-4}, \cdots, 10^1, 10^2\right\}$, and the dropout ratio $p$ in $\{0.0,0.1, \cdots, 0.8\}$.
 We set the maximum epoch for all methods as $400$ and use the early stopping strategy, i.e., terminate model training when the validation Precision@10 value does not increase for 20 epochs.
+To ensure a fair comparison, all baseline methods are trained using the same data used in our NCGCF.
+This includes using causality-enhanced node features and causal relations, such as item-item and user-user relationships, in the training process for all models.